Notre Dame Fighting Irish men's soccer

 The Notre Dame Fighting Irish men's soccer team represents the University of Notre Dame in National Collegiate Athletic Association Division I men's soccer.
 The team competes in the Atlantic Coast Conference and is currently coached by Chad Riley.
-The team has made twenty appearances in the NCAA Division I men's soccer tournament with the most recent coming in 2017 NCAA Division I Men's Soccer Championship.
+The team has made twenty four appearances in the NCAA Division I men's soccer tournament with the most recent coming in 2023.
 The Fighting Irish won the 2013 national championship.